Measurement of Charge and Light Yields for $^{127}$Xe L-Shell Electron Captures in Liquid Xenon: Data Collection, Reduction, and Cross-calibration

-The dominant effect seen in the S1$_\mathrm{bottom}$ amplitude is a gradual reduction in K-shell signal size, dropping 10\% by the end of the first three months of data-taking.
+The dominant effect seen in the S1$_\mathrm{bottom}$ amplitude is a gradual reduction in $K$-shell signal size, dropping 10\% by the end of the first three months of data taking.
 This loss of signal appears to be a reduction in the bottom PMT's QE, consistent with aging studies performed on the same tube model at Brown~\cite{ref:brown_pmt} given the $>$100~C of charge collected at the PMT anode during the initial high-rate period.
-This effect plateaus in later data, as the event rate falls and the PMT ageing process slows.
-Correction factors for this effect are derived from a smoothing spline applied piece-wise in calendar time to run-by-run Gaussian fit means of the K-shell S1 peak.
+This effect plateaus in later data, as the event rate falls and the PMT aging process slows.
+Correction factors for this effect are derived from a smoothing spline applied piecewise in calendar time to run-by-run Gaussian fit means of the $K$-shell S1 peak.
 The smoothing spline avoids over-fitting to statistical fluctuations in the peak position, with breaks between splines inserted by hand to accommodate extended periods when the PMT was unbiased, slowing the aging process.
 The average absolute residual between the spline and individual S1$_\mathrm{bottom}$ fit means in the $^{127}$Xe data is 0.25\%.

-Correcting for variation in the S2$_\mathrm{top}$ signal is more complicated because of the non-linear response at K-shell energies in two of the top PMTs.
+Correcting for variation in the S2$_\mathrm{top}$ signal is more complicated because of the nonlinear response at $K$-shell energies in two of the top PMTs.
 Fortunately, we see no evidence for differences in S2 variation across individual tubes (consistent with the hypothesis that liquid level fluctuations are the primary cause of S2 drift), so we use the signal in the unsaturated top PMT channels 1 and 2, denoted S2$_\mathrm{CH12}$, to make the cross-calibration.